 If your AP/IB/SAT II scores have not posted correctly by the time you register at FASET, then a member of our department will be on hand in the library registration cluster to issue a permit for you.
 Please bring a copy of your scores.

-4. You have the option to take a placement examination to be given on the first Monday of the fall semester at 6:00pm.
+4. You have the option to take a placement examination to be given on the Sunday before classes start for the fall semester from 7:00--9:00pm.
 You will receive an email with details if you are eligible and sent your scores to Georgia Tech.
-All students who wish to take the exam must register by the Sunday prior to classes starting at noon.
-A link will be provided via email once we receive this year's AP/SATII/IB exam scores.
+All students who wish to take the exam must register by the Friday prior to classes starting at noon.
+You may register for the exam at https://www.chemistry.gatech.edu/chem-placement-exam-registration

 We strongly suggest that you register for CHEM 1212K during FASET if you need credit for it, even if you plan to take the exam.
 We cannot guarantee that seats will be open during Phase II registration, so it is best to go ahead and register.
 However, you do NOT have to be registered for CHEM 1212K to take the exam.

-The exam will also be offered on the first Monday of the spring semester — it is your responsibility to contact Dr. Carrie Shepler (email@example.com) in December if you'd like to take the January exam.
+The exam will also be offered on the first Monday of the spring semester — it is your responsibility to register at https://www.chemistry.gatech.edu/chem-placement-exam-registration in December if you'd like to take the January exam.
 If you pass the examination (a percent score has not and will not be determined prior to the examination), you will receive credit for CHEM 1212K on your transcript.
 You will then be eligible to drop CHEM 1212K and register for CHEM 2311 (organic chemistry I), if you wish.

 You will be notified whether you passed the exam no later than noon on the Wednesday of the first week of classes.
 Your Phase II registration time ticket will be open until 4pm on the Friday of the first week of classes, so you will have adequate time to make changes to your schedule, if you are eligible and desire to proceed to CHEM 2311.
 Please see Oscar for seat availability in CHEM 2311, you may wish to plan your fall schedule accordingly.